bullet-db/bullet-db.github.io/docs/about/contact.md

 ## Mailing Lists

-If you have a general question, reach out to us at the Users list and at Developers if you have a particular question for the developers.
+If you have a general question, comment, or observation meant for general visibility, reach out to the Users list.
+If you want to keep it to just the developers, reach to that list instead.

 |            | Mail                                                                  | Forum                                                                                            |
 | ---------- | --------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |